 Anna sighed.
 “Silas was the son of a gold tycoon.
 One of the early ones,” she explained.
 “Silas’s father helped finance Cheyenne from the fort it used to be to the town you see today, and now everyone walks around him like he’s a king.”

 Wade listened as she talked.
 She liked that about him.
-Perhaps she had been quick to judge him after all.
+Perhaps she had been too quick to judge him after all.

-“His father sent him off to some New England school, and everyone says that he’s is going to be Governor one day, and that he’s best friends with Senator Whitaker,” Anna grimaced.
+“His father sent him off to some New England school, and everyone says that he’s is going to be governor one day; he’s also best friends with Senator Whitaker,” Anna grimaced.

-“So he’s powerful then.
+“So he’s powerful then?
 Or wants to be.”
 Wade said.

 Anna agreed.
 “He’s a bully, really.
-All I know is that he went away for business a few years ago, before coming back richer than ever, and started buying everything he could up.”
+All I know is that he went away for business a few years ago, before coming back richer than ever, and started buying everything he could.”

 “Just before the railway?”
-Wade ashed.
+Wade asked.

 “Yes.
 Of course!”
-Anna couldn’t believe she had never put those two together.
+Anna couldn’t believe she had never put those two things together.
 “He knew the railroad was coming in!”

 “And he got ahead of it,” Wade agreed, before frowning.
 “But if only there was a smoking gun.
 Some proof that he knew his equipment was faulty, or a reason why he’d want to slow the railway down!”

 A thought struck Anna.
 “Let me do some digging.
-You cant very well go snooping about town because everyone knows you’re Union Pacific.
+You can’t very well go snooping about town because everyone knows you’re Union Pacific.
 But I can.
 I’m sure there must be someone who knows more about what Silas Laramie is up to.”

 Anna nodded to herself.
 She knew that Silas hated her, and wasn’t about to admit anything even if she was clever about how she asked.
 But there were a few people who were closer to the Laramie’s than she was.

 “There.
 Did I do a good job?”
 Wade straightened up.
-They had finished packing the butter into the tubs, and yes, his arms were covered with dabs of cream.
+They had finished packing the butter into the tubs, and his arms were covered with dabs of cream.

 Anna nodded to where there was a bucket in the corner to wash down.